 A Trial For The Believer 2:214

-The Creator of the heavens and the earth and all the systems of knowledge designed human life to observe and engage creation through the sciences and religion to construct and not destruct community life.
-Mankind, strayed from these commands systemically creating dichotomy between coalition groups such as government and the people, capital and labor, people of color versus the white race, religion and science and internal conflict between the spiritual self and the intellectual self.
-These rigid opposing constructs internally and externally pose a threat to the cohesiveness and harmony among men creating space for jealousy, greed, arrogance, and competing to enslave man for a market.
+The Creator of the heavens, the earth, and all the systems of knowledge designed human life to observe and engage creation, through the sciences and religion, to construct, not destruct community life.
+Mankind strayed from these commands systemically creating dichotomies between coalition groups such as government and the people; capital and labor; people of color versus the white race; religion and science; and internal conflict between the spiritual self and the intellectual self.
+These rigid, opposing constructs, internally and externally, pose a threat to the cohesiveness and harmony among men, creating space for jealousy, greed, arrogance, and competition to enslave man for market.
 There is a need for a neutral judge to direct all affairs.

-The contributing factors that support man’s forward movement is through adopting the unifying principles that all G-d’s Prophets are chosen to bring—G-d as One sharing no partners, carriers of good news and warnings, criteria to right and wrong, accepting the co-existence of science and religion, sincerity, incline from false G-d’s, engage creation as a devout servant, sacrifice with patience and perseverance.
+Factors supporting man’s forward movement are the adoption of the unifying principles of all of G-d’s Prophets: to present G-d as one, sharing no partners; be carriers of good news and warnings; bring the criteria for right and wrong; accept the co-existence of science and religion; be sincere; decline from worship of false gods; engage with creation as a devout servant; and sacrifice with patience and perseverance.

-Today, in the American society and the global communities, lives have been shaken and disrupted by the confrontation of a deadly Pandemic disease that has claimed and still claiming lives of millions all over the world.
-This rapid spread of the deadly Pandemic disease has disturbed the balance, hope, and security in the environment and in the minds of the scientist and the common man.
+Today in American society and the global communities, lives have been shaken and disrupted by confrontation of a deadly pandemic that has claimed and is still claiming the lives of millions all over the world.
+The rapid spread of this deadly disease has disturbed the balance, hope, and security of the environment, and the minds of the scientist and the common man.

-In addition to the plaguing Pandemic, the recent recurrence of horrific police brutalities and public homicides displayed in the media on African American males surged again to the forefront on the world stage.
-The mounting sacrifices of painful illnesses, poverty, pressing needs, and fatalities from the unseen infectious virus and the visible unsavory fatal injuries executed publicly by police brutality created a unprecedented uproar by global citizens in all walks of life.
+In addition to the plague of the pandemic, the recent recurrence of horrific police brutality and public homicide displayed in the media on African American males surged again to the forefront of the world stage.
+The mounting illness, poverty, pressing needs, and fatalities from the unseen infectious virus; and the visible, unsavory, fatal injuries executed publicly by police created unprecedented uproar by global citizens in all walks of life.

-The painful outcries and pleads to G-d for mercy against the known enemy of systemic racism was wrapped up in the repeated slogans and chants created by the protestors as they rallied in the streets of American and abroad.
-Ones level of faith or spirituality spark a variety of reactions from protestors.
+The painful outcries and pleas to G-d for mercy against the known enemy of systemic racism was wrapped up in the repeated slogans and chants by the protestors as they rallied in the streets of America and abroad.
+One’s level of faith or spirituality sparks a variety of reactions from the protestors.

-Being motivated externally and evolving from an oppressive word environment that doesn’t harmonize with the upright nature of the heart causes many to escape accountability for their actions by totally blaming others for their misfortunes.
-Having no aspiration to free your spirit and to be an independent thinker, is comparable to one who wants crops without plowing up the ground.
-Some of the protestors who appeared to be of this mindset felt justified in expressing their anger in looting and destroying others properties as their contribution to change.
-They are the ones who believe that they should get to gain entrance into G-d’s garden of paradise endowed with trees, flowing rivers, and edible fruits without yet experiencing the sacrifices like that of those that passed on before them.
+Being motivated externally by, and evolving from an oppressive world environment that isn’t in harmony with the upright nature of the heart, causes many to attempt to escape accountability for their actions by blaming others for their misfortunes.
+Having no aspiration to free your spirit and be an independent thinker, is comparable to one who wants crops without plowing the ground.
+Some of the protestors appeared to be of this mindset and felt justified in expressing their anger by looting and destroying others’ property as their contribution to change.
+They are the ones who believe that they should gain entrance into G-d’s garden of paradise endowed with trees, flowing rivers, and edible fruits without experiencing the sacrifices like those that passed on before them.
 Without struggle, there is no progress.

-And then, there are those who practice the unifying principles commanded by G-d and plan strategically for change even in the midst of mounting hardships and inconveniences.
-Their goal is to effect change through peaceful dialogue revealing the need for change in the behavior of the oppressed and the oppressors.
-Lasting change come from change in our hearts as we take the focus off ourselves and onto the need and concerns of others as well as our own.
-Accountability for all groups and the necessary internal work within African American population must be communicated.
-These sincere and G-d-conscience believers are those who inclined their hearts away from false worship and towards the right path.
-They are those who seek guidance from the Creator and His revealed Scripture directing their pleas to the Creator for relief from all hardships.
-They do not doubt that G-d’s aid would reached them and their outcry was out of a sense of urgency to receive victory against the enemies sooner.
-Allah is ever present and He is with everything He created.
-If He grants you an opening against the disbelievers then the enemies cannot overcome you.
-The G-d conscience will endure many trials throughout life such as being afflicted by a calamity, suffering oppression, or even ingratitude in the face of prosperity.
+The sincere and G-d-conscious believers are those who incline their hearts away from false worship and towards the right path.
+They are those who seek guidance from the Creator and His revealed scripture directing their pleas to the Creator for relief from all hardship.
+They do not doubt that G-d’s aid will reach them, and their outcry is out of a sense of urgency to receive victory against the enemies sooner.
+Allah is ever present, and He is with everything He created.
+If He grants you an opening against the disbelievers, the enemies cannot overcome you.
+The G-d conscious will endure many trials throughout life such as being afflicted by calamity, suffering oppression, or even ingratitude in the face of prosperity.
 He must remain patient with the command and decree of Allah so as to avoid injustice, selfishness, and various evil deeds that might come about during a trial.